A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Numerical Applications and Results

 For a real-world application, we examine our approximation on a much larger ($\sim$6500 atom) complex, with important relevance today - the ACE2/SARS-CoV-2 complex (PDB ID:6M0J).

 Recently, a comparison has been made between SARS-CoV and SARS-CoV-2, examining various mutations and their effects on respective binding strengths with the ACE2 agonist\cite{wangCrystalStructureSARSCoV22020}.
-The focus of Figure \ref{fig:2x1_6M0J_GEM_ASC} is on, what Wang\cite{wangCrystalStructureSARSCoV22020} terms, the ``CR2'' receptor binding domain, and shows how our approximation reproduces the electrostatic complementary of surfaces charges between two residues, ASP30 (D12), Figure \ref{sfig:6M0JA_ASC}, and LYS 417 (K85), Figure \ref{sfig:6M0JE_ASC}, thought to contribute to the formation of a salt bridge.
+The focus of Figure \ref{fig:2x1_6M0J_GEM_ASC} is on, what Wang\cite{wangCrystalStructureSARSCoV22020} terms, the ``CR2'' receptor binding domain; the visualized ASC shows how our approximation reproduces the electrostatic complementary of surfaces charges between two residues, ASP30 (D12), Figure \ref{sfig:6M0JA_ASC}, and LYS 417 (K85), Figure \ref{sfig:6M0JE_ASC}, thought to contribute to the formation of a salt bridge.
 This salt bridge improves both stability and binding strength between the ACE2 receptor and SARS-CoV-2 spike protein, when compared to the SARS-CoV spike protein.

-These large-scale visualizations of the ASC (or of the normal component of the electric field) has already been shown useful\cite{Tolokh2014}; our approximation might be a useful tool in understanding complex protein-protein interactions at a atomistic scale, including SARS-CoV-2 mutants of concern \cite{zahradnikSARSCoV2RBDVitrob2021}.
-Our method can contribute in this area due to its targeted, \textit{source-based} approach in apparent surface charge computation.
-Compared to the reference NPB solver and ASC methods that rely on iterations for self-consistency, computation of apparent surface charges depend \textit{only} on the underlying charge distribution.
-Independent electrostatic computation becomes possible, as Figure \ref{fig:2x1_6M0J_GEM_ASC} shows, reducing computational time drastically.
+These large-scale visualizations of the ASC (or of the normal component of the electric field) has already been shown useful\cite{Tolokh2014}; our analytical approximation might be a useful tool in understanding complex protein-protein interactions at a atomistic scale, including SARS-CoV-2 mutants of concern \cite{zahradnikSARSCoV2RBDVitrob2021}, especially in high throughput studies.
+Our method can potentially be useful in this area due to its targeted, \textit{source-based} approach to computation of ASC, where only a small portion the entire DB, and hence a small subset of the surface elements, is included in the computation, as demonstrated in Figure \ref{fig:2x1_6M0J_GEM_ASC}.
+As a result, the compute time is reduced dramatically, see the discussion on time complexity above.